- Cherry Creek Elevation(6-12)

 Will families who sign up for the Cherry Creek Elevation receive computers?
 What kind of computer is necessary to do the work?

-All students will receive a student device for the 22/23 school year.
+All students will receive a student device as part of the CCSD 1:1 device program.
 Families who choose online learning should have reliable access to the internet.

 Online courses for Cherry Creek Elevation require the use of a computer.
 The district provided laptops will meet your needs.
 Chromebooks, tablets, and smartphones do not have the capacity to meet the technical needs of our software applications.